SiXoS/No-Project-Time-Tracker/README.md

 - Generating CSV reports that work well with for example google sheets.
 - Reporting anytime on weekends will give you that time as flex.
 - Days not reported time on will not affect the flex bank.
 This is due to a lack of PTO support.
+- Ability to change working hours.
+Default is 8 per weekday.
+See `add-daily-time-override`.

 ### Critical lacking features
 These features don't exist but they really should and I will probably add them soon.